Relaxations for binary polynomial optimization via signed certificates: Introduction.

 \subsection{Outline of this paper.}

 In the remaining part of this section, we review related work and introduce some notation.
-In \Cref{sec.prelinaries}, we give the preliminaries for this paper, including submodularity, signed support decomposition, and the classification of binary polynomials.
-In \Cref{sec.para}, we construct the polyhedral cone of binary non-negative NNS polynomials, and we study its separation algorithm and extended formulation.
-In \Cref{sec.concaveextensions}, we study the concave extensions (or linearization) of PS polynomials: the standard extension and Lovász extension.
-In \Cref{sec.lifting}, we combine the results from the previous two sections, we study the BNP and BPO for arbitrary binary polynomials, and we characterize the conic representation of binary non-negative polynomials.
+In \Cref{sec.prelinaries}, we give some preliminary notions: submodularity, signed support decomposition, and the classification of binary polynomials.
+In \Cref{sec.para}, we construct the polyhedral cone of binary non-negative NNS polynomials, and we study its separation algorithm and extended formulations.
+In \Cref{sec.concaveextensions}, we study the standard and the Lov\'asz concave extensions (or linearizations) of PS polynomials.
+In \Cref{sec.lifting}, we combine the results from the previous two sections to study the BNP and BPO for arbitrary binary polynomials, and we characterize the conic representation of binary non-negative polynomials.
 In \Cref{sec.refined}, we introduce the refined signed support decomposition.
-In \Cref{sec.nest}, we propose two hierarchies of relaxations for BPO based on the standard and Lovász extensions, respectively.
-In \Cref{sec.cresult}, a computational test compares the Sherali-Adams, Lasserre, and our relaxations.
-In \Cref{sec.conc}, we conclude this paper.
+In \Cref{sec.nest}, we propose two hierarchies of relaxations for BPO based on the two concave extensions of PS polynomials mentioned above.
+In \Cref{sec.cresult}, a computational test compares the Sherali-Adams, Lasserre, and our relaxations. \Cref{sec.conc} concludes the paper.